babylonhealth/ios-playbook/Cookbook/Technical-Documents/RubyMine.md

 This will allow RubyMine to discover Ruby Gems that we have defined in the Gemfile in the root directory and only index fastlane files.

-Now RubyMine will give you a hand with code complition for standard Ruby functions, will understand imports of gems with `require`, will suggest you fixes on syntax errors and other common errors like missing parameters and lint your code style (if you enable scanning with RuboCop).
+Now RubyMine will give you a hand with code completion for standard Ruby functions, will understand imports of gems with `require`, will suggest you fixes on syntax errors and other common errors like missing parameters and lint your code style (if you enable scanning with RuboCop).

 NOTE: still couldn't find a way for it to understand imports of Fastlane types, i.e. `include FastlaneCore`, and to provide code completion on other fastlane internal types.